Welcome to the Graduate Program in Biomedical Sciences at the UF College of Medicine.

 Important information for your rising second year and beyond:

-- Students who fast track* should form their supervisory committee and hold their first introductory committee meeting within 90 days after committing to a lab.
+- Students should form their supervisory committee and conduct their first meeting within 90 days of completing the mentor contract.